kaminetzky/royale-stats/README.md

 To log the clan's information the `main.py` file needs to be run from the command line in the following way: `python3 main.py clan_id`.

+The time in the "Datetime" row is UTC.

 Please create an issue if you have any doubt, problem, suggestion or comment.